-This topic discusses design considerations for Virtual Machine Scale Sets.
+This article discusses design considerations for Virtual Machine Scale Sets.
 For information about what Virtual Machine Scale Sets are, refer to Virtual Machine Scale Sets Overview.

 When to use scale sets instead of virtual machines?

 Generally, scale sets are useful for deploying highly available infrastructure where a set of machines has similar configuration.
 However, some features are only available in scale sets while other features are only available in VMs.
 In order to make an informed decision about when to use each technology, you should first take a look at some of the commonly used features that are available in scale sets but not VMs:

 Scale set-specific features

 - Once you specify the scale set configuration, you can update the "capacity" property to deploy more VMs in parallel.
 This is much simpler than writing a script to orchestrate deploying many individual VMs in parallel.